This flash fiction appeared in Splickety’s Lightning Blog on December 7, 2015.

-We didn’t just live paycheck to paycheck.
+We didn’t live paycheck to paycheck.
 We lived much more frugally than that.
-Paychecks stretched until they were practically see-through, where a five-pound bag of flour could feed five hungry mouths on pancakes and biscuits and homemade pizza crust for a week.
+My paychecks stretched until they were practically see-through, where a five-pound bag of flour could feed five hungry mouths on pancakes and biscuits and homemade pizza crust for a week.

 In those days, sacks of food mysteriously appeared on my doorstep.